The Truth About Automated Ad Reporting

 - Programmatic automated reporting with unified attribution.

-Why is programmatic infrastructure essential for ad reporting?
+Why is production infrastructure essential for ad reporting?

 You cannot out-hustle bad infrastructure.
-To survive the modern auction, reporting must be instantaneous, programmatic, and inherently tied to your creative engine.
-You don't just need to know that your CPA spiked; you need to know which specific hook in your AI-generated video caused the retention rate to drop in the first 3 seconds.
+To survive the modern auction, reporting must connect to your creative engine.
+You do not just need to know that your CPA spiked; you need to know which hook caused retention to drop in the first 3 seconds — and produce the next variant fast.

 Insight